-This post is newly popular since Kaysersberg has recently been in the news.
+Kayserberg earned a terrible claim to fame, for a reason that made headlines worldwide.
 God bless Anthony Bourdain, a true embodiment of the best of France (his father’s home) and his native New Jersey, with all of the passions of the former and the humor and sagacity of the latter.
 Weekend destination: Kaysersberg, Alsace Why: It’s the prettiest village in France!
 Also, hiking.

 Destination: Roseraie du Val-de-Marne What’s happening: This is an unbelievably beautiful rose garden within easy reach of central Paris.
 How I got there: The stupid way.
 Don’t go this way.
 Instead of entering the garden into my phone like an adult, I instead headed for the town where it’s located: L’Haÿ-les-Roses.
 I took the RER B to Parc de Sceaux (well worth its own field trip).
 From Parc de Sceaux, I had a 20-minute walk — to the center of town.
 From there, realizing my error, I had another 20-minute walk to the garden itself.
 On the way back, I went the smart way: Bus 172 to Bourg-le-Reine RER B. That, unlike the original trip, was a snap — about 40 minutes door [of bus] to door [of my apartment].